HakobyanAni/Microsoft-Bot-Framework/README.md

 # Microsoft-Bot-Framework
 <h3> What is a bot?</h3>
 <b>Bots</b> provide an experience that feels less like using a computer and more like dealing with a person - or at least an intelligent robot.
 They can be used to shift simple, repetitive tasks, such as taking a dinner reservation or gathering profile information, on to automated systems that may no longer require direct human intervention. <b>Bots</b> are a lot like modern web applications, living on the internet and use APIs to send and receive messages.
 Bots can do the same things other types of software can do - read and write files, use databases and APIs, and do the regular computational tasks.
 What makes bots unique is their use of mechanisms generally reserved for human-to-human communication.</br><p>
 <b>Azure Bot Service</b> provides tools to build, test, deploy, and manage intelligent bots all in one place.
-Through the use of modular and extensible framework provided by the SDK, tools, templates, and AI services developers can create <i>bots that use speech, understand natural language, handle questions and answers, and more.</i></p>
-<i>Creating a bot</i> with Azure Bot Service and creating a bot locally are independent, parallel ways to create a bot.
+Through the use of modular and extensible framework provided by the SDK, tools, templates, and AI services developers can create <i>bots that use speech, understand natural language, handle questions and answers, and more.</i> <i>Creating a bot</i> with Azure Bot Service and creating a bot locally are independent, parallel ways to create a bot.</p>
 <ul><b>Azure Bot Service offers:</b>
   <li>Bot Framework SDK for developing bots</li>
   <li>Bot Framework Tools to cover end-to-end bot development workflow</li>